-Services in February 2025
+Services in October 2025

 Weekday Morning Prayer is 9am Tuesday - Friday at St Barnabas.
-On Monday morning the Church is open for silent prayer

-.00am: Morning Prayer
+9.15am: Morning Prayer

 9.00am: Morning Prayer

-9.30am: Low Mass
+9.30am: Low Mass followed by coffee

 9.00am: Morning Prayer